vikrampatel0408/book-social-network/README.md

 ## Learning Objectives

-By following this project, students will learn:
+By following this project, I will learn:

 - Designing a class diagram from business requirements
 - Implementing a mono repo approach